johannes-kroepfl-97/ssl-for-ood-molecules/README.md

 # SSL for OOD Molecule Data

-In this repository we explore evaluate self-supervised learning methods for measuring out-of-distribution domain shift in 3 molecular datasets.
+In this repository we explore and evaluate self-supervised learning and domain adaptation methods for out-of-distribution (OOD) generalization on molecular sequence datasets.

+Task: predict a scalar biological property from sequence input.

 ## Data